-From the table it can be clearly noted that the new specification may be effective in driving a more consistent behaviour (73% in T1 vs. 85.5% in T2).
-However, though lower, among the occurrence of irrational behaviours in T2 the percentage of behaviour that cannot be explained in any case is higher than in T1 (61.1% in T1 vs. 82.7% in T2).
+From table 2 it can be clearly noted that the new specification may be effective in driving a more consistent behaviour (146 out of 200 observations - 73% - in T1 vs. 171 out of 200 observations - 85.5% - in T2).
+However, though lower, among the occurrence of irrational behaviours in T2 the percentage of behaviour that cannot be explained in any case is higher than in T1 (33 out of 54 cases in T1 vs. 24 out of 29 cases in T2).
 Moreover, it is interesting that while observing the same occurrence of cascade behaviour under the two treatments (20 in each), the percentage of a correct cascade is up to three times higher in T2.
-Finally, we observe that cascade behaviour is rather fragile (individuals do not choose to conform to the mass, still when all their predecessors made the same choice), and that often they also choose to play against their own signal, especially when they are the first in the queue.
+Finally, we observe that cascade behaviour is rather fragile (individuals do not choose to conform to the mass, still when their all predecessors made the same choice)7, and that often they also choose to play against their own signal, especially when they are the first in the queue8.